Plugin-developer/Magento_2/README.md

 ![Version](https://img.shields.io/badge/version-1.1.0-informational)

-This plugin is provided for BOIPA merchants using Magento 2.x
+This plugin is provided for eService merchants using Magento 2.x

 Got a question?
 Email wdrozenia_ecommerce@eservice.com.pl for assistance.